Duck’s Wedding Event Registration Policy

 2. You may place some beach style or folding chairs, or a small trellis out on the beach shortly before the ceremony.

 3. No fires are permitted.
-No fireworks are permitted.
+No fireworks or floating lanterns are permitted.

 4. The biggest challenge is parking for your guests.
 There is no public beach access in Duck, nor are there any parking areas for public beach access.
 The streets are either state roads or private roads, and neither allows parking along the sides of the street or in cul-de-sac areas.
 If your guests are all staying nearby and can walk to the beach through their homeowner association beach accesses.
 If they are not staying nearby, you should arrange transportation (via vans or shuttles) so that they do not need to drive and arrive with no place to park.
 Parking is not authorized at community spaces such as the Duck Volunteer Fire Department nor at area shopping centers.